 About Docker Offload

 Docker Offload is a fully managed service for building and running containers in the cloud using the Docker tools you already know, including Docker Desktop, the Docker CLI, and Docker Compose.
-It extends your local development workflow into a scalable, cloud-powered environment, so you can offload compute-heavy tasks, accelerate builds, and securely manage container workloads across the software lifecycle.
+It extends your local development workflow into a scalable, cloud-powered environment, enabling developers to work efficiently even in virtual desktop infrastructure (VDI) environments or systems that don't support nested virtualization.

 Key features